ausboss/ffxiv_pygmalion/README.md

 ### You can run the model locally (requires 16gb+ of VRAM) or use google's gpus for **free** with **this [COLLAB](https://colab.research.google.com/drive/1ZvYq4GmjfsyIkcTQcrBhSFXs8vQLLMAS)**

-*Note: The host in the code needs to be replaced with your own KoboldAI UI link for the chatbot to function correctly. **Do not include the https:// part!**
+*Note: The host in the code needs to be replaced with your own KoboldAI UI link for the chatbot to function correctly (get one from the collab link). **Do not include the https:// part!**
 ```lua
 local params = {
         host = "a-example-link-o.trycloudflare.com", --- replace this with your cloudflare link https://colab.research.google.com/drive/1ZvYq4GmjfsyIkcTQcrBhSFXs8vQLLMAS